Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/IPSLA/IPSLA Lab.md

 We can now see the primary default route is through R3.

-Let's trace through R3 our an internet resource (192.168.1.2) which resides under R3 and is not directly connected.
+Let's trace through R3 our internet resource (192.168.1.2).
+This resides under R3 and is not directly connected to R1 so it will be using the default route.

 ![R1-R3-TR](Images/R1-R3-TR.png)